jldec/google-sheet-pr-sync/README.md

 ./create-pr test-batch 3
 ```

-The script must be run from the `main` branch and creates:
-- A new branch with the specified name (plus `_n` suffix for multiple PRs)
-- A text file containing the branch name
-- A commit and push to origin
-- A GitHub pull request

 ## Listing PRs
-Use the `list-prs` script to list all PRs (up to 1000)
+Use the `list-prs` script to list all PRs (up to 1000).
+Outputs ID, state, title, isDraft, createdAt, updatedAt, and url for all PRs (including closed/merged ones).

 ```bash
 # Tab-separated format with header row